 Patience and discernment are essential.
 The Prophet ﷺ warned that a time would come when holding firmly to one’s religion would be like grasping a burning coal, a trial that demands endurance, clarity, and restraint (Jamiʿ al-Tirmidhi, no. 2260).
 Critical thinking, verification, and measured responses are necessary to avoid deception.
 Knowledge of both deen and dunya is crucial.
 Understanding Islamic teachings while being aware of modern communication methods, digital influence, and misinformation allows the Ummah to protect its faith and its community.

 AI is not inherently evil, but when misused, it becomes a tool of confusion, division, and doubt.
 The responsibility falls on each of us to seek knowledge actively, question critically, and prioritize authenticity over convenience.
-The Dajjal may not appear in the form we expect.
-His influence may already be present, infiltrating minds subtly.
+Just like we as Muslims have been repeatedly warned to seek protection from the deception of the Dajjal, why not also wake up our consciousness to the many influences that are already present, subtly infiltrating our minds?

 Yet the remedy remains steadfast: patience, authentic knowledge, and unwavering commitment to Islam.